 3. Emergency & Disaster Preparedness – Are you prepared if a natural disaster or emergency should strike your community?
 Facilities managers need to have a plan in place should the need arise.
 This includes strategies for the safe evacuation of the inhabitants as well as how to secure the building itself.
 Managers also need to consider who the hire to complete the repairs after damage has occurred.
 Partnering with a trusted local contractor such as Custom Installations is always the best course of action to ensure quality repair work.

 4. Preventative Care vs. Corrective Repairs – Facilities managers need to take a proactive approach when it comes to the upkeep of the property they are in charge of.
 Rather than waiting for costly repairs to incur, they should be regularly inspecting and maintaining both the interior and exterior of the buildings they manage.
 Keeping ahead of those expenses creates not only a more enjoyable living and working environment but also safeguards against costly but avoidable repairs.

 5. Energy Efficiency – Energy efficiency will always be a critical aspect for facilities managers to consider.
 They must continually be seeking better ways to create greater efficiency within the community’s various structures.
 Properly-fitting windows and doors, proper roof venting and more all lead to great efficiency and less waste.

 Facilities managers have a tough job.
 No matter if you manage a large residential community, a school campus or a sprawling office complex consider partnering with the local expert in exterior maintenance and repairs – Custom Installations.
 We are a full-service exterior contracting firm specializing in custom solutions to your everyday needs.
-We help facilities managers throughout the Chicagoland maintain functional, well-maintained properties that not only look great from the outside but also offer the protection your tenants expect.
+We help facilities managers throughout the Chicagoland and Metro Milwaukee maintain functional, well-maintained properties that not only look great from the outside but also offer the protection your tenants expect.
 Contact us today to schedule your next large-scale project.